What is an Approval Workflow?

 - Expense Request – Approve internal expense claims and requests

-- Withdrawal Request – Authorize customer withdrawal requests
+- Wallet Withdrawal Request – Authorize customer withdrawal requests

-Steps on how to create an approval workflow
+How to create an approval workflow on Lendsqr

 1. Open your web browser and log into the Lendsqr admin console with your credentials.

-3. Click on “Create a workflow” to create a new workflow.
+4. Click on “Create a workflow” at the top right of the page to create a new workflow.

-- Applied To: Select the entity (e.g., Loan management) this workflow will apply to.
+- Applied To: Select the entity this workflow covers.
+At the moment, this is Loan management.

-- Minimum Approvals: Set the minimum number of approvals required before an action is finalized.
+- Minimum Approvals: Set the minimum number of approvers that must sign off before the request moves forward.

 - Enter Minimum Amount: The lowest amount this approval rule applies to.

-- Enter Maximum Amount: The highest amount this rule applies to.
+- Enter Maximum Amount: The highest amount this rule covers.

 - Final if within limit: If enabled, this approver’s decision is final as long as the amount is within the set range.